functionalscript/nanvm/notes/djs-article.md

-## “DJS” JSON Extension: Bridging the Gap to JavaScript w/o DSLs
+## Bridging the Gap from JSON to JavaScript without DSLs

 In this article, we explore a natural approach to enhancing JSON by seamlessly integrating essential features using JavaScript constructs.
 This approach differs from introducing custom DSL enhancements to JSON.